 Why Choose Us

-- Our Texas will contest attorneys hold multiple awards and distinctions, including a preeminent AV rating by Martindale-Hubbell and repeated Super Lawyer awards from Thomson Reuters.
+- Our will contest attorneys in Texas hold multiple awards and distinctions, including a preeminent AV rating by Martindale-Hubbell and repeated Super Lawyer awards from Thomson Reuters.

 - Over the past 10 years, our attorneys have successfully represented hundreds of clients in high-stakes property and will contest disputes.
 We are a boutique litigation firm built to win.

 - Our attorneys have a deep understanding of the laws surrounding wills, probate matters, and other estate disputes.
 We can handle your case from start to finish.

 Texas Will Requirements

 A will is a document that outlines how to dispose of a person’s property upon his or her death.
 Texas recognizes two types of wills: a holographic, or handwritten, will, as well as an attested will, which is typewritten and signed by the testator, or decedent.